Also known as: Vascular ectasias and Spider veins

 Call your health care provider if you notice enlarged vessels in the skin, mucous membranes, or eyes.

 Tests may be needed to diagnose or rule out a medical condition.
-Such tests may include:
+Tests may include:

 - Review date: